Skywingl/GLPK-Linear-Programming/README.md

 The operating efficiency of quarries and factories can be less than 100%.
 Their input, output, and energy use decline linearly.

 # Comment
 I only upload the lp and output documents numbered 332052 in related directories, because the 332052th combination is the optimal result.
-Also, it can be viewed as an example.<br />
+Also, it can be viewed as an output example.<br />
-By the way, this is the first time I uploaded my code and related files on GitHub.
-Maybe there are some irregularities.
-I'm sorry for that.:disappointed_relieved: